piczmar/MongoDB4JavaDev/exam/q10/readme.txt

 Check below all the statements that are true about the way MongoDB handled this query.

-The query did not utilize an index to figure out which documents match the find criteria.
+A. The query did not utilize an index to figure out which documents match the find criteria.

-The query used an index for the sorting phase.
+B. The query used an index for the sorting phase.

-The query returned 120,477 documents
+C. The query returned 120,477 documents

-The query performed a full collection scan
+D. The query performed a full collection scan